So many miracles have been worked in my life during struggles that should have killed me.

 My dad purchased, for a second time, the home I was brought home to as a baby four years ago.
 I own the home now after buying out my brother’s half when dad died.

 In truth, Paul and I had a lot in common.
 We both lived in our parents’ basements and were doing the best we could caring for a parent with dementia.
-In the beginning, we both drank a lot of beer, blared a lot of music, and I know we both thanked God at the time that our parents were amusing each other and keeping each other occupied.
+In the beginning, we both drank a lot of beer.
+We blared a lot of music too.
+I know we both thanked God at the time that our parents were amusing each other and keeping each other occupied.

 For as long as it lasted.

 My dad’s disease progressed quickly.
 Soon Monica was telling my dad off and screaming at him to stay out of her yard.
 The next thing you knew dad was starting fires in the house by throwing burning cigarettes in the trash can.
 A year later, dad was in memory care.

 The nightmare I endured serving as dad’s advocate was difficult.
 After his memory care facility was sold to a new company the abuse he endured has been well documented.
 Lord knows there is no use in rehashing it again.
 I’m just glad to have come out of it all alive.